 Pro Tip: When making mini cheesecakes in muffin tins, parchment wrappers are much easier to peel compared to the paper liners.

-BAKE AND CHILL: Bake for 20-25 minutes, remove from the oven, and let them cool for 20 minutes on the counter.
+Step 6: Bake cheesecakes for 20-25 minutes, remove from the oven, and let them cool for 20 minutes on a wire rack.
 Transfer them to the refrigerator to set for at least 2 hours.

-DECORATE AND SERVE: Whip the powdered sugar and cream together until stiff peaks form.
-Pipe onto each mini pumpkin cheesecake and dust with pumpkin pie spice or cinnamon.
+Step 7: Whip the powdered sugar and heavy whipping cream together until stiff peaks form.
+Just before serving, pipe on the top of the cheesecakes and dust with pumpkin pie spice or a sprinkle of cinnamon.